drothermel/multiqa_utils/reamdes/train_ambigqa_dpr.md

 ## Encode Wikipedia w/ best checkpoint

 Here we will use `DPR/generate_dense_embeddings.py` to convert the wikipedia indx into dense embeddings.
 I chose 250 shards, bs256, with each shard running in slightly less than 30mins on a single GPU (but needing 64GB of memory).
+Note that more shards slows down the next step (evaluation) bc all of them have to be loaded individually before any retrieval can happen.
+That being said, it might help with memory?
+Unclear.
 ```bash
 python generate_dense_embeddings.py \
 	model_file=/scratch/ddr8143/multiqa/baseline_runs_v0/ambigqa_bm25_100.from_nq.bs_48.ws_4.t_0.s_0/best_checkpoint.8 \